 An investment in our common stock involves risks.
-You should carefully read "Risk Factors" beginning on page 3 of the accompanying prospectus and "Tax Risk Factors" beginning on page S-5 of this prospectus before deciding to invest in shares of our common stock.
+You should carefully read "Risk Factors Relating to Ownership of Regency Common Stock" in our annual report on Form 10-K and "Risk Factors" beginning on page 3 of the accompanying prospectus before deciding to invest in shares of our common stock.